wyntonfranklin/qrcode-server/README.md

 # QRCode Server

-A simple server to manage your QRCode application.
+A simple server to compliment your QRCode mobile application.
 Receive scans made with your mobile device and perform additional actions.
-Integrate with your applications using different methods.
+Integrate with your different applications using methods provided.

 # About QRCode Server

 ![screenshot](./qrcode_banner.png)

-This simple application allows you to use your mobile device to connect with the server.
+This simple application allows you to send QR code and Barcode scans to your computer.
-You can then receive the data from the scans you make on your mobile phone.
+You can perform special actions once the scan is received.
+You can then integrate with different applications.

 ## Features